PHJ369906/LateX/README.md

 ### 🔌 Using WeChat Dialog Open Platform

-WeKnora serves as the core technology framework for the [WeChat Dialog Open Platform](https://chatbot.weixin.qq.com), providing a more convenient usage approach:
+WeKnora integrates smoothly with the [WeChat Dialog Open Platform](https://chatbot.weixin.qq.com), offering a convenient path to deploy its conversational capabilities:

 - **Zero-code Deployment**: Simply upload knowledge to quickly deploy intelligent Q&A services within the WeChat ecosystem, achieving an "ask and answer" experience
 - **Efficient Question Management**: Support for categorized management of high-frequency questions, with rich data tools to ensure accurate, reliable, and easily maintainable answers